machinekoder/pickit-docs/docs/robot-integrations/fanuc/index.rst

 .. _fanuc:

-Setup Pickit with a Fanuc robot
+Setting up Pickit with a Fanuc robot
 ================================

 This setup manual helps you setup Pickit with a **Fanuc robot**.
 The